Noncooperative Coordination via a Trading-based Auction: Trading auction for consensus

-\item \textbf{Cost matrix ($\costList$):} The cost matrix $\costList \in \mathbb{R}^{n \times m}$ reflects the intrinsic cost associated with each agent's choice. $\costList_{ij}$ represents the original cost experienced by agent $i$ when \fix{it selects} choice $j$. \fix{Each row of $\costList$ corresponds to the private cost structure of an agent and need not be shared with others, preserving privacy in how each agent evaluates the available options.}
+\item \textbf{Cost matrix ($\costList$):} The cost matrix $\costList \in \mathbb{R}^{n \times m}$ reflects the intrinsic cost associated with each \fixx{possible final} choice. $\costList_{ij}$ represents the \fixx{intrinsic cost incurred} by agent $i$ when \fixx{the algorithm selects} choice $j$ \fixx{as the final outcome}. \fix{Each row of $\costList$ corresponds to the private cost structure of an agent and need not be shared with others, preserving privacy in how each agent evaluates the available options.}

 \item \textbf{Private valuation ($\valuation$):} Each agent $i$ assigns a private valuation, $b_i$, to the units of the asset being traded in the \texttt{TACo} algorithm.
 This valuation, represented as the $i$-th element of the vector $\valuation \in \mathbb{R}_{>0}^n$, reflects how much agent $i$ values each unit of the secondary asset, such as carbon emission credits.
 The value $b_i$ is unique to each agent and remains private, influencing how the agent perceives the offer and pay quantities when calculating their profit. \item \textbf{Amount of trading units ($d$):} The constant $d \in \mathbb{R}_{>0}$ represents the amount of secondary assets traded in each auction step.
 This public quantity directly impacts the updates of the offer and pay matrices, influencing each agent's profit calculation. \item \textbf{Trading unit decrement factor ($\decFactor$):} The decrement factor $\decFactor \in (0,1)$ is a parameter used to reduce the number of trading units when a specified condition is met.
 When triggered, the amount of trading units $d$ is scaled by the decrement factor: